LM-Ince/lab-website-ince/_members/Anusha.md

 ---

 Anusha Dabak majored in Neuroscience in the Polymathic Scholars honors program at UT Austin and is now studying Medicine at UTMB Health Galveston.
+Whilst in the lab, she worked on analysis of rodent social behavior following inflammatory challenge.
+Anusha was selected as the top undergraduate poster presentation for the College of Pharmacy Research Excellence Day 2023.